Travis-Esselink/Kerosene-Dating-App/README.md

 * Not only the users can upload one profile picture, they can upload multiple pictures in their gallery and all the images will be shown in carousel.
 * Swiping function based on users' preferences.
 * Once swiped left (not interested), the un-interested profiles will never be shown again.
 * With the chatting function, once swiped right and it's a matched, users can start chatting with the matched profiles.
+On Chat UI, the users can preview part of the latest message.
 * Users can unmatch anytime they want and all the chat history will be deleted.
 * The app is styled with responsive design.